All Episodes

 Now, I don't know if I'm in favor of that, but I wouldn't be surprised if Trump decides to okay it.

-Wouldn't be surprised, because he's clearly ramping up the uh the danger to you know, try to get something done, and I don't know if he would ramp it up that much.
+Wouldn't be surprised because he's clearly ramping up the danger to try to get something done.

-Um I don't know what Russia would do.
+And I don't know what Russia would do.

-I assume that they would Russia not trying to do a decapitation strike against Zelensky.
+Is Russia not trying to do a decapitation strike against Zelensky?

-They might actually prefer Zelensky in office, so they're probably not trying to kill him.
+So they're probably not trying to kill him.

-But uh I would imagine if Zelensky could put an accurate missile anywhere in Moscow, they would use it for a decapitation strike to try to take out Putin.
+But I would imagine if Zelensky could put an accurate missile anywhere in Moscow, they would use it for a decapitation strike to try to take out Putin.

-What would happen if an American missile uh tried to take out Putin and it injured him but didn't kill him?
+What would happen if an American missile tried to take out Putin and it injured him but didn't kill him?

 Sort of a worst case scenario, if you know what I mean.

-Yeah, that would be a worst-case scenario.
+Yeah, that would be a worst case scenario.

 So big risks.